 Greening Monetary Policy

-Central banks look at climate related risks at the financial stability side.
-Should they also take carbon intensity of assets into account at the monetary policy side?
-After reviewing the central bank mandate, the paper proposes a tilting approach to steer the Eurosystem's asset and collateral framework towards low carbon assets.
-We find that a modest tilting approach could reduce carbon emissions in the Eurosystem's corporate and bank bond portfolio by over 40 per cent.
-It could also lower the cost of capital of low carbon companies in comparison with high carbon companies by 4 basis points.
-Our findings suggest that such a low carbon allocation can be done without undue interference with the transmission mechanism of monetary policy.
-Price stability, the primary objective, is, and should remain, the priority of the Eurosystem.
+While there is increasing interest in decarbonising or greening monetary policy, central banks are keen to maintain market neutrality.
+But there is evidence that the market has a bias towards carbon-intensive companies.
+The paper develops a method to tilt the ECB’s asset and collateral framework towards low-carbon assets.
+We find that a modest tilting approach reduces carbon emissions in the ECB’s corporate and bank bond portfolio by over 40 per cent.
+It also lowers the cost of capital of low-carbon companies in comparison with high-carbon companies by 4 basis points.
+We show that a low carbon allocation can be done without undue interference with the transmission mechanism of monetary policy.

 Suggested Citation: Suggested Citation